You Love Your 4K TV. Are You Ready For 8K?

 8K TV Is Here | What You Need To Know

 It seems like just yesterday the 4K TV was all the rage.
 Ultra clear images bursting with high resolution colors and shades would fill the room with light, and our hearts with joy.
-Gaming consoles adapted to it, releasing more and more high quality games and services to accommodate.
-Television channels even upgraded their streaming capabilities in order to deliver the highest quality services possible.
-Just when we start to get used to 4K resolution, 8K is here.
+Gaming consoles for 4K adapted to it, releasing more and more high quality games and services to accommodate.
+Television channels for streaming in 4K even upgraded their capabilities in order to deliver the highest quality services possible.
+Just when we start to get used to 4K resolution, 8K TV technology is here.

 KEUTEK 4K TV Samsung

-The newest and most high resolution picture comes from 8K technology.
-With 4 times as many pixels in the same sized image as one offered by a 4K TV, 8K is nearly flawless.
-If you look close enough at a 4K image, you can just make out a kind of screen like haze.
+The newest and most high resolution picture comes from 8K TV technology.
+With 4 times as many pixels in the same sized image as one offered by a 4K TV, 8K resolution is nearly flawless.
+If you look close enough at a 4K image, you can just make out a kind of screen-like haze.
 This comes from the human eye being so powerful so as to be able to discern different pixels.
-The 8K image's pixels are so robust that with the amount of pixels and LEDs in an image, the hazy screen like imperfection is non existent.
-There are 33,177,600 pixels in an 8K image.
+The 8K image's pixels are so robust that with the amount of pixels and LEDs in 8K TVs, the hazy screen-like imperfection is non-existent.
+There are 33,177,600 pixels in an 8K display.
 Let that sink in.

-Right now, TV and streaming services do not have 8K as a standard.
-The new gaming consoles like the PlayStation 5 and the Xbox 2 will support 8K, but remember, you need the console, the TV, AND the game to support streaming at such high quality.
-The amount of pixels in an 8K image would take any hardware not set up for it, a long time to render pixels and images, causing the quality to suffer.
+Right now, TV and streaming services do not have 8K as a standard resolution.
+The new gaming consoles with 8K support, like the PlayStation 5 and the Xbox 2, will support 8K, but remember, you need the console, the TV, AND the game to support streaming in 8K at such high quality.
+The amount of pixels in an 8K image would take any hardware not set up for it a long time to render pixels and images, causing the quality to suffer.
 For now, your 4K TV will work just fine and produce very near the same quality picture as you would get from the upgrade.
-While I am super excited for 8K, I will wait a while before upgrading, when the newest gaming consoles are released late 2020.
+While I am super excited for 8K TV technology, I will wait a while before upgrading, when the newest gaming consoles are released late 2020.

 Leave a comment